zerodaycode/canyon-book/src/crud_mapping/insert.md

 `lec.insert().await;`

 *BOOM!* And that record it's now inserted on the database!

+But notate one thing.
+Our `lec` instance now it's a `mut` one.
+Why?

+You already know that in `Canyon` it's mandatory to have an `id` field (i32, or i64) for every entity.
+That `id` represents the `PRIMARY KEY` for that table, being a unique identifier for every record.
+It makes no sense not having in our code.
+It's the most unique field in the persistence layer, an entities are the closest ones in your program to the database, so we decided to always have it in our entities.

+Also, a lot of things that `Canyon` automatically does for you requires to know that `PRIMARY KEY`.
+At it w'd be really really ugly to have to do one more to the database to find the id of a record... without having the unique field that it's unique!

+But, the key thing on the `insert` method it's that `Canyon` automatically will update your `self.id` field with the new generated id after the insert!
+So, the next time that you will access the `id` field to retrieve it's value, there will be the real one!

 The `insert method` it's really convenient and nice when you have to write data to your database.